 13 See Dennis M. Gormley, Andrew Erickson, and Jingdong Yuan, A Low-Visibility Force Multiplier: Assessing China’s Cruise Missile Ambitions.
 Washington DC: NDU Centre for the Studies of Chinese Military Affairs, 2014.

-14 Annual Report to Congress: Military and Security Developments Involving the People’s Republic of China 2014(link is external).
+14 Annual Report to Congress: Military and Security Developments Involving the People’s Republic of China 2014(link is external)(link is external).
 Washington DC: Office of the Secretary of Defence.

 15 Michael J. Glennon, “The Dark Future of International Cybersecurity Regulation,” Journal of National Security Law and Policy.
 (2013) 6, 563-570.